 There are various options you can use with the robocopy command to meet different needs.
 Here I’d like to list some helpful options:

 ☞ Copy options

 ☞ File selection options

-To run Robocopy two-way synchronization, you can type the corresponding command lines in a Command Prompt window directly.
+To run Robocopy 2-way synchronization, you can type the corresponding command lines in a Command Prompt window directly.
 However, if you want to perform two-way file sync on a regular basis, it is suggested to create a bat file to run the robocopy command.
 Thus, you don’t need to retype the same command every time.
-Follow the steps below to run two-way sync with Robocopy:
+Follow the steps below to use Robocopy to sync folders both ways:

 1. Search for Notepad from the search box in the taskbar, and click the top result to start the app.